This article was originally published in February, 2024, but is updated quarterly to reflect the most recent available data.

 Measuring the average credit card interest rate – methodology

-The CardRatings.com study looked at 51 popular credit card offers and their terms as of 1/1/2025.
+The CardRatings.com study looked at 51 popular credit card offers and their terms at the end of the first quarter of 2025.
 These offers represent a cross-section of different card types for varying credit qualifications.
 CardRatings calculated the overall average interest rate and fee.
 It also broke down the data into different groups such as fee and no-fee cards and minimum and maximum interest rates.